-Clearing the History, Alarm and Event Log Screens
+Clearing the History, Alarm, and Event Log Screens

-Clear the History, Alarm and Event Log screens after the system has been installed and is functioning properly.
-This removes miscellaneous data acquired during the startup session and ensures that you have meaningful data thereafter.
+Select Master Clear to clear the History, Alarm, and Event Log screens after the system has been installed and is functioning properly.
+This removes miscellaneous data acquired during the startup session and ensures collection of accurate and meaningful data thereafter.